shitongzhu/shitongzhu.github.io/index.md

 6. A Defense Model of Reactive Worms Based on Dynamic Time
 Haokun Tang, **Shitong Zhu**, Jun Huang and Hong Liu
 *Journal of Software, 2014*
-7. Propagation of active worms in P2P networks: modeling and analysis
+7. Propagation of Active Worms in P2P Networks: Modeling and Analysis
 Haokun Tang, Yukui Lu, **Shitong Zhu** and Jun Huang
 *Journal of Computers, 2014*